<?xml version="1.0" encoding="UTF-8" ?>

 <channel>

-<atom:link href="http://www.slef.org.uk/rssnews.asp" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.slef.org.uk/rssnews.asp" rel="self" type="application/rss+xml" />

 <title>Skye and Lochalsh Environment Forum | Latest News</title>